katmem/feedback-app/README.md

 # Feedback App - An app developed using Django, MongoDB and Angular, used to collect feedback from users

 ## This app allows users to add a feedback and get a list of all the submitted feedbacks.
+The feedback dir contains the Angular code while the Django code is located in feedbackProject.

 ## Screenshots